MrD4rkne/E-school-manager/README.md

 Main purpose of this app is school management.
 User can add, manage and delete entities: Students, Teachers, Marks, Subjects.

-For now (week4), app DOES NOT SAVE data after being closed.
-This feature is due to be added in the near future.
+Saving is optional and needs to be done  by user.
+In settings there are options for managing saves.